DefinitionThis section has been translated automatically.

 - If necessary, adrenaline in case of circulatory involvement (0.3-0.5 mg adrenaline i.m.)

 Therapy of bradykinin-induced angioedema

-- alternatively, and still experimentally, C1 inhibitor concentrate (Berinert P, Cinryze, Ruconest) or administration of a kallikrein inhibitor (Kalbitor)
+- alternatively -at present still experimental-: C1-inhibitor concentrate (Berinert P, Cinryze, Ruconest) or administration of a kallikrein inhibitor (Kalbitor)

 LiteratureThis section has been translated automatically.

 - Bas M et al (2013) Angioedema of the head and neck region.
 Allergo J 22:118-123

 - Firazyr. [http://ec.europa.eu/health/documents/community-register/2018/20180426140571/anx_140571_en.pdf EMA SUMMARY OF THE CHARACTERISTICS OF THE MEDICINE]